 So, who do you even need for a content team?
 You need one person for each kind of content.
 That’s the only way it’ll work.

 You need one person who’s good at video, preferably at working the camera and editing, or you may need two, one for each.
+You could even hire someone like this austin film production company who are affordable for those just starting out, at least then you would know that your footage is going to be top quality.
 After that you need a good sound person.
 To work with all the sound in your content and possibly repurposing audio for podcasts etc.

 You will need someone who can write well.
 Also, a graphics person who can make quotes/designs etc.